sonejostudios/FreeCAD-Tessellator/README.md

 ### Tile Pattern
-This will fill the area, using at the beginning of each row a specific tile length, given as a series of lengths (separated by commas).
+This will fill up the area, using at the beginning of each row a specific tile length, given as a series of lengths (separated by commas).
 E.g: 300 (A), 200 (B), 100 (C).

 ![screenshot](Tessellator/pattern.png "FreeCAD Tesselator")